- Rates & Property

 Red bin - rubbish

 Please don’t put hazardous items like batteries, hot ashes, flammable aerosols or chemicals in the rubbish bin.
-Contact us to find out how to safely dispose of these.Close
+Visit our Other Waste webpage or contact us at firstname.lastname@example.org to find out how to safely dispose of these.Close

 Where does recycling go?